 Latina attorney Carolina T. Curbelo is the daughter of Cuban refugees and grew up hearing stories from her parents and grandparents who fled political persecution from Fidel Castro’s Cuba.
 With over 10 years of professional experience, Carolina will study and tell you the best options available for your particular scenario.

-If you are not a US citizen, before your friend, relative, or you consider a guilty plea in any court, contact Curbelo Law firm in Ridgewood, NJ and get legal advice from our attorneys.
+If you are not a US citizen, before your friend, relative, or you consider a guilty plea in any court, contact Curbelo Law firm in Ridgewood and Newark, NJ and get legal advice from our attorneys.
 This is the first of a series on crimmigration.

 In this way you will obtain legal advice in both English and Spanish from our Crimmigration specialists.